jdweng/Memory_and_Motivation/README.md

 # Memory_and_Motivation
-Analyses and visualizations related to research for Psychonomics
+Analyses, visualizations, and memory test programs related to research for Psychonomics